 In 2020-21, the typical Research Assistantship will be $1,000.

 All students without external funding MUST apply for TAships.
-Starting September 2018 a maximum value of $8,200 of TA work per academic year will count toward each student’s base funding package.
+Starting September 2018 a maximum value of TA work per academic year will count toward each student’s base funding package.
+The TA Maximum is $7,896 in 2022-23.
 The department runs undergraduate courses on three campuses, and Anthropology graduate students serve as teaching assistants on all three of the campuses.
 We will advise you by email how to submit your application, so please check your email frequently and advise us in advance if you will be out of email contact during the summer.

 Can Students Without an External Grant Get More Than the Base Funding?

 Yes, but this is not assured.
 Students may apply for additional research or teaching assistantships (see the previous section).
 For example, students can apply for more than the maximum value of teaching assistantship work that is standard for those without external funding.
 The additional hours, if granted, will not count towards their base funding package.

 The Graduate Office is happy to provide further clarification.
 Please email email@example.com with your questions.

 Detailed information about further financial aid can be found at Fellowships, Scholarships, and Awards.